 - Cleanse your skin and remove make-up with a mild soap, a gentle cleanser and water or, an oil-free soap substitute.
 Scrubbing too hard can irritate the skin and make your acne worse

-If you are struggling to control your acne, please call us on 08706 262 074 and book an online or face-to-face consultation where one of our expert dermatologists can create a personalised treatment plan that fits around you.
+If you are struggling to control your acne, please call us on 01603 819125 and book a face-to-face consultation where one of our expert dermatologists can create a personalised treatment plan that fits around you.